-10. Ibid 11.
-The National Recreational and Indigenous Fishing Survey July 2003; FRDC Project No 99/158; Commonwealth of Australia 2003 Australian Governments Governments, at the state and Commonwealth level, play a lead role in responding to the marine environment, seafood industry and community challenges identified above.
+Governments, at the Commonwealth, state and local level, play a lead role in responding to the marine environment, seafood industry and community challenges identified above.
 They do this through developing and implementing policy and legislation, and establishing operational management arrangements based on political considerations, community expectations, and relevant international agreements.

 Governments also fund specific activities of non-government organisations to deliver outcomes in areas for which they have neither the capacity nor the responsibility.
 Of most relevance to OceanWatch is the Australian Government's investment in Natural Resource Management (NRM)